 Answers to the questions students and parents most commonly ask about Student Search Service™.
 Click each question below to see the corresponding answer.

 What is Student Search Service?

 Student Search Service is a free, voluntary College Board service that helps college and scholarship programs find and get in touch with students that might be a good match.
 Students can opt in or out of this service at any time.
 Students who are contacted by colleges through Student Search receive, on average, 29% more offers of college admission.
-To participate in Student Search, students can answer “yes” to the question on the PSAT 10, PSAT/NMSQT, SAT, or AP Exams, or log in here and select “yes.”
+To participate in Student Search, students may update their preference on their College Board account or may opt-in when they register for the SAT or take an AP Exam.

 When will I hear from colleges?

 After joining Student Search Service, it may take a few weeks for colleges and scholarship programs to start reaching out to you.
 Remember, keeping your information up to date is the best way to receive relevant communications from these organizations.

 Can I access Student Search Service at no cost?

 Yes.
 It’s free to join and to hear from colleges.
 Student Search Service is always free for students, colleges pay to use the service.

 Can colleges access Student Search Service at no cost?

 No. Colleges pay to use Student Search Service.